Sixth College: Ethos and philosophy

-Core academic programs develop skills in both traditional and emergent media literacy, emphasizing essential writing fundamentals as well as the latest forms of digital communication.

 Experiential learning

 Beginning in 2012, Sixth College has hosted the biannual Experiential Learning Conference.
 Sixth College is also the only college at UC San Diego with an explicit upper division Practicum requirement which can be satisfied by many different types of experiential learning opportunities including: study abroad programs, study at UCDC, various types of service-learning in the community, directed research with faculty members, internship programs, and specially designed independent study programs.

-General education

-In addition to the Culture, Art, and Technology (CAT) core writing program, all Sixth College students are required to take on an upper division Practicum course, unique to all the colleges at UCSD.
-The program requires students to enroll in courses that demand a hands-on approach to education while making valuable contributions to communities both locally and abroad.
-Students must choose a 4-unit course, program, internship, or research opportunity for their Practicum Project that develops both their academic and professional skills.

-Along with the Practicum, every student is required to complete Sixth College's upper-division writing course, CAT 125.

 Student life

 The student council at Sixth College is known as SCSC.
 This Sixth College Student Council heads the many committees that are responsible for many major Sixth events in the academic year.
 These include Spirit of the Masters (Arts Committee), CHAOS (Culture Committee), Kuncocshun (Festival Committee), Winter Game Fest (Tech Committee), and Spirit Night (Spirit Committee).
 The SCSC also has positions for members of the Sixth College Judicial Board.
-Students at Sixth College are often referred to as "Sixthers," both within and outside of Sixth College in the greater UC San Diego campus community.

 Other student organizations include Action Vibe, Community Board (Co-Board), Sixth College Television (SCTV), The Sixth Sense (an investigative journal), Sixer Tritons and Recreation for Transfers (START), and Video Production Club (VPC).
 Sixth College also has an ambassador program, for students who strive to increase Sixth College students' sense of belonging and connectedness to the community.

-Sixth College's former dining hall and markets, at its old site in Pepper Canyon and Camp Snoopy (now partially demolished and used to house transfer students) before its move in 2020, were known as Foodworx.
-Sixth Place and Market, a convenience store, is located nearby.